Best Black Friday deals 2020: All the early sales from Currys to Amazon and tips for shopping this year

 - Amazon – early Black Friday sale runs until 19th November, £25 off Nintendo Switch bundles and 25% off home appliances

-- Very – Black Friday sale has begun with savings on TVs and home items
+- Very – Black Friday sale has begun with savings on TVs, home items and FIFA 21

 - Argos – 1/2 price on many toys, 25% off baby and nursery